ragingwind/mobile-chromeapp-starter-kit/readme.md

   ```
 - app/bower_components/font-roboto:
   - Download google fonts to local: Chrome Apps doesn't allow to use Google Fonts on remote site so we need to download all fonts in `font-roboto` to use in local. after run `npm install`, `postinstall` script will run `google-font-import` command to make it up.

+## Known Issues

+- Tested on Mac OSX with android and chrome except ios
+- Some of files should be removed before build manually.
+For example `manifest.json`, `.gz`
+- All of features of Polymer Starter Kit has not been tested yet

 # License

 MIT @[Jimmy Moon](http://ragingwind.me)